Major Accomplishments & Purchases

 It is an integrated breathing air cylinder recharging system.

-The system design combines a BAUER high-pressure compressor, BAUER breathing air purification system, air storage system, air management panel, and containment fill station.
+The system design combines a BAUER high-pressure compressor, a BAUER breathing air purification system, an air storage system, an air management panel, and a containment fill station.

 • Kittitas County Fire District 3 (Easton)